zfeizollahi/dsc-1-09-11-the-probability-density-function-lab-online-ds-sp-000/README.md

 # Probability Density Functions - Lab

-In this lab we shall exercise the skills learned in previous lesson to build pdfs for height and weight distributions, both for male and female groups.
-You are required to build these plots and comment on the results.
+In this lab we shall look at building visualizations known as **density plots** to estimate the probability density for a given set of data.

 ## Objectives:

 * Calculate the PDF from given dataset containing real valued random variables
-* Plot density functions and comment on the shape of the plot.
+* Plot density functions and comment on the shape of the plot
+* Plot density function using seaborn

 Let's get started.
 We shall import all the required libraries for you for this lab.